u-blox/ubx-v2x/README.md

 ## MEX Acceleration (optional)

 Simulation performance can be significantly improved by using (compiled) MEX files for the high-level transmitter `sim_tx` and receiver `sim_rx` functions.
-These functions and the ones below them have been written in a way which enables code generation as described [here](https://www.mathworks.com/help/comm/ug/code-generation-from-matlab.html).
+These functions and the ones below them have been written in a way which enables code generation.

 Compilation of the MEX files for your platform can be performed by executing `codegen_script` from the top-level directory.
 Once the MEX files are created inside the `mex` folder, MEX-acceleration can be enabled by setting `SIM.use_mex = true;` at the top of `batch_sim`.